Previous: cbuffers strings, Up: cbuffers [Index]

 When successful: nothing happens.
 If the validation fails: raise an

-exception using procedure-arguments-consistency-violation
+exception using procedure-arguments-consistency-violation.
+The

-argument who is used for the condition of type &who
+argument who is used for the condition of type &who.

 Return the number of bytes in a generalised C buffer object.